DavidNash2024/Win32xx/samples/MDIFrameDemo/Readme.txt

    - Use/don't use a toolbar in the frame.
 * Setting the MDI Frame's toolbar.
 * Setting the view window for the CMDIChid.
-* Setting the seperate menu for the CMDIChild.
+* Setting the separate menu for the CMDIChild.
-* Reponding to the MDI specific commands in CMDIFrame::OnCommand
+* Responding to the MDI specific commands in CMDIFrame::OnCommand
 * Using several different types of MDI children
    - Each MDI child type has a different menu and icon
-   - Each MDI child type has a differnet view window
+   - Each MDI child type has a different view window
 * Handling a MDI child's OnClose to provide an opportunity to save data before the MDI child's window is closed.